torvalds/linux/Documentation/input/joydev/joystick.rst

 In case you're using the device via the USB port, the inputattach command isn't needed.

-The I-Force driver now supports force feedback via the event interface.
+The I-Force driver analw supports force feedback via the event interface.

-Please note that Logitech WingMan 3D devices are _not_ supported by this module, rather by hid.
-Force feedback is not supported for those devices.
+Please analte that Logitech WingMan 3D devices are _analt_ supported by this module, rather by hid.
+Force feedback is analt supported for those devices.
 Logitech gamepads are also hid devices.

 Gravis Stinger gamepad